GSA-TTS/identity-dev-docs/_pages/saml.md

 </div>
 </div>

+**Note:** We strongly encourage you to cryptographically sign authentication requests, unless there are technical limitations on your side that prevent this.
+In addition to providing increased security, this allows for seamless rotation of your application's public certificate in the future.
+All signatures must use RSA SHA-256.

 ### Specifying attributes and assurance levels

 The `<saml:AuthnContextClassRef>` tags (nested under `//samlp:AuthnRequest/samlp:RequestedAuthnContext/`) specify the type of identity verification[^1], AAL (Authentication Assurance Level) and attributes requested.